Si-GCG/Grant-Aerona3-modbus/README.md

 https://www.youtube.com/watch?v=VOGLjONINqM
-I have also installed Ai Automation Suggester which will also help https://github.com/ITSpecialist111/ai_automation_suggester
+I have also installed Ai Automation Suggester which will also help https://github.com/ITSpecialist111/ai_automation_suggester This was a pig to configure when you enter your API keys you have to change the default value to the exact name of the latest model you want to use.

 I have installed the following addons through HACS https://www.hacs.xyz/docs/use/download/download/